slewazimuth/toe-in-water/README.md

 toe-in-water
 ============

-This is a test repository for learning to effectively use github for projects.
+This is a test repository for learning to effectively use github for snurd projects.